Tbinma/Exploring-LLM-Reliance-on-External-Knowledge/README.md

 - This repo contains code and resources for the paper "QA-RAG: Exploring LLM Reliance on External Knowledge".

-- The bemchmark dataset can be found and downloaded at [TriviaQA website][triviaqa-website].
+- The benchmark dataset can be found and downloaded at [TriviaQA website][triviaqa-website].

 For suggestions and comments please contact Aigerim Mansurova (<222215@astanait.edu.kz).